Ttibsi/CppCheatSheet/CPPCheatSheet.md

 * A `struct` is basically a dataclass from python (not really), holding multiple attributes under the same name.
 * You can create const struct variables.
+* You can pass a struct object around by const reference to access the attributes.
+* Structs can be nested within each other, however the inner one will only exist for the length of the outer one.
+* When you have a pointer to an object (such as a struct), you use the `->` operator to get the attributes instead of the `.` operator. (see `learnCPP/structs.cpp`)

+* When working with C-style strings, which are just char arrays, the best way to get input from `cin` is like this (`std::cin.getline(foo, std::size(foo));`)